Cstannahill/agentic-go/docs/vector_pipeline.md

 ## Remaining Work

+The following items track what is still required before the vector pipeline can be considered production ready:

-1. **Authentication & TLS** – secure connections to the remote vector store and embedding service.
-Basic API-key support is now implemented for Qdrant.
+1. **Authentication & TLS** – secure connections to the remote vector store and remote providers.
+Qdrant API key support has landed but certificate validation and token based auth need wiring up.
 2. **Advanced Reranking** – integrate a cross-encoder model to score documents based on query relevance.
-A `RemoteRerankProvider` stub is available.
+The `RemoteRerankProvider` is a placeholder for this.
-3. **Pipeline Configuration** – load store URLs and embedding options from environment variables via the new `config` package.
-4. **Observability** – structured logging and metrics around all vector operations.
+3. **Observability** – add structured logging and Prometheus metrics around all vector operations.
-5. **Deletion and Updates** – expose document deletion and partial updates for completeness.
+4. **Dataset Management** – support bulk imports and incremental updates beyond the simple upsert/delete calls now implemented.
+5. **Configuration Loader** – expose helper functions to read YAML/JSON configs so environments can be provisioned without recompilation.

-These steps will take the foundation here to a live-ready state while keeping the API surface stable.
+Addressing these areas will harden the pipeline while keeping the API surface stable for early testing.